Physics Courses

 Course Detail:

-In this course, the laws of physics will be used to explain several functions of human body, including the mechanics of muscles and body movements, fluid mechanics of blood and air flow, hearing and acoustic properties of the ears, vision and optics, heat and energy, and electrical signaling.
-To understand the biophysical process of human body, students will practice more numerical problems than they do in pure biological sciences.
-It will be taught one term at a university level.
-Prerequisite: PH 090 or PH101AP, Corequisite: MA201, BL101 or permission of instructor.
+In this one-term course, the laws of physics are used to explain several functions of the human body, including the mechanics of muscles and body movements, fluid mechanics of blood and air flow, hearing and acoustic properties of the ears, vision and optics, heat and energy, and electrical signaling.
+To understand the biophysical processes of the human body, students will solve more numerical problems that they may in the pure biological sciences.
+This course is taught at a level comparable to college courses.
+This course may not be taught every year.
+Prerequisites: PH090 or PH200.
+Corequisites: MA201, BL101, or permission of instructor.

 |